CSS-Tricks/conferences/site/conferences/2020-halfstack-newyork.md

 byline: Frontend, JavaScript, UI, Web, Development.
 ---

-An authentic, high value experience for attendees and sponsors focused on UI-centric JavaScript and web development.
+An authentic, high value experience for attendees and sponsors focused on creative JavaScript and web development.